Ocean Reborn

 Food & Provisions

-All meals onboard from departure to arrival (fresh, filling, and simple)
+All meals onboard from departure to arrival (fresh, filling, and simple) - eating and drinking out while ashore is optional and at personal cost

 Snacks, fruit, tea, coffee, and soft drinks throughout the day